Deceptive Advertising: Selling Snake Oil in the Digital Age

 The Authority Allure

-From an early age, children are taught to respect figures with authority.
+From an early age, children are taught to respect those in positions of authority.

 Therefore, when someone wearing a lab coat endorses a product – particularly if it’s accompanied by celebrity status – we find ourselves trusting said endorsement despite knowing full well that this “doctor” may very well be an actor who flunked high school science class!